 All of the Scheme's publicly-held shares are managed by Epworth, and the Trustee is able to engage with Epworth on its voting policies should it have a strong view on a particular issue.
 The Trustee is able to engage with Epworth via the Joint Investment Committee at quarterly Joint Investment Committee meetings, or via digital or written correspondence with Epworth.
 The Trustee cannot usually directly influence the policies of the Scheme's other investment managers.

-SIP signed for and on behalf of the Trustee of the Scheme:
+A separate copy of this SIP has been signed for and on behalf of the Trustee of the Scheme